fareast555/TFInternetChecker/README.md

 Import the singleton within the class that will be checking for Internet connectivity

+In the "IsThereInternet" method, there are two calls to small files on the Internet.
+You should create your own files and put them in an HTTPS secure site.
+HTTP WILL NOT LOAD IN iOS9 and beyond unless you put an exception in your plist file.
+So make sure your URLs are HTTPS.
+Choose locations that you can control and are sure will not suddenly get deleted or go offline (which is why there are two, so you have a redundant backup).
+CHOOSE YOUR OWN FILES!
+If I decide to close my blog or app site, this class won't work.
+So make sure you add your own files.'

 The singleton is called with a completion block that returns a typeDef.
 The method takes one argument, which is the amount of time you want the singleton to keep checking before it times out:

 [[TFInternetNSURLCheckSingleton sharedInternetNSURLCheck] checkConnectionStatusWithTimeout:11.0f AndCompletion: ^(TFInternetStatus status) {